Neuroendocrine adenoma middle ear

-Neuroendocrine adenoma middle ear (NAME) is a tumor which arises from a specific anatomic site: middle ear.
+Neuroendocrine adenoma middle ear (NAME) is a tumor which arises from a specific anatomic site, the middle ear.
 NAME is a benign glandular neoplasm of middle ear showing histologic and immunohistochemical neuroendocrine and mucin-secreting differentiation (biphasic or dual differentiation).

 Classification

 Neuroendocrine adenoma of the middle ear has gone by several different names, including middle ear adenoma, carcinoid tumor, amphicrine adenoma, adenocarcinoid, and adenomatoid tumor of middle ear.
 The various names have created some confusion about this uncommon middle ear tumor.
 Regardless of the name applied, the middle ear anatomic site must be known or confirmed.

 Signs and symptoms

 This uncommon tumor accounts for less than 2% of all ear tumors.
 While patients present with symptoms related to the middle ear cavity location of the tumor, the tumor may expand into the adjacent structures (external auditory canal, mastoid bone, and eustachian tube).
 Patients come to clinical attention with unilateral (one sided) hearing loss, usually associated with decreased auditory acuity, and particularly conductive hearing loss if the ossicular bone chain (middle ear bones) is involved.
 Tinnitus (ringing), otitis media, pressure or occasionally ear discharge are seen.
 At the time of otoscopic exam, the tympanic membrane is usually intact, with a fluid level or mass noted behind the ear drum.
 Even though this is a "neuroendocrine" type tumor, there is almost never evidence of neuroendocrine function clinically or by laboratory examination.